 Preparation

 Perform this ritual at a place of power appropriate to your group (such as a forest glade, crossroads, wild threshold, or liminal space).
 If held indoors, use a cleared space with room for all to gather.
-Bare feet are preferred.

 The ritual space should include: